-Small loans (less than \$250 thousand) accounted for 87% of System customers and 25% of System loan volume at December 31, 2013, as compared with 87% and 26% at December 31, 2012.
-Credit risk on small loans, in many instances, is reduced by off-farm income sources.
-Loans up to \$250 thousand may be evaluated using validated automated credit scorecards (which are mathematical models that provide a quantitative measurement of a borrower's creditworthiness).
-Credit scorecards are also widely used by the System for other types of smaller loans, including production and intermediate-term, real estate mortgage and rural residential real estate loans.
-For credit-scored loans greater than \$250 thousand, additional underwriting procedures are performed.
+Small loans (less than \$250 thousand) accounted for 86% of System customers and 24% of System loan volume at December 31, 2014, as compared with 87% and 25% at December 31, 2013.
+Credit risk on small loans, in many instances, is reduced by offfarm income sources.
+Loans up to \$750 thousand may be evaluated using validated automated credit scorecards (which are mathematical models that provide a quantitative measurement of a borrower's creditworthiness), however many institutions score below this limit and may perform additional underwriting procedures.
+Credit scorecards are also widely used by the System for other types of smaller loans, including production and intermediate-term, real estate mortgage, rural residential real estate loans and lease receivables.